bahmutov/dont-break/README.md

 dont-break
 ```

-This will install each dependent project from `.dont-break` file into `/tmp/dont-break...` folder,
+This will install each dependent project from `.dont-break.json` file into `/tmp/dont-break...` folder,
 will run the dependent's unit tests using `npm test` to make sure they work initially, then
 will copy the current project into the temp folder, overwriting the previous working version.
 Then it will run the tests again, throwing an exception if they stopped working.